BSunk/Everything_Art/README.md

 Some features:
  - Uses material design concepts.
  - Uses Recyclerviews and Staggeredgridlayout to display the images.
+ - Endless RecyclerView that loads images only when scrolling.
  - Uses viewpagers to swipe between centuries and a spinner to select the type of media.
  - Uses a content provider to store favorite artworks.
  - Implemented a widget to view the artwork using an AdapterViewFlipper.